holidaycheck/jobs/Software Engineer Big Data.md

+[HolidayCheck](http://www.holidaycheck.de/) is deeply committed to providing the best experience in online travel for our customers.
+Help our growing team of data scientists and engineers to unleash the potential of billions of events every day to provide 25 million travellers every month with intelligent optimizations as a ...

+# Software Engineer – Big Data

+## Your Tasks

 - Help internal clients with pragmatic strategic & ad-hoc data requirements
 - Work closely with data scientists and engineers to build personalized experiences for our users
 - Drive research initiatives to innovate and support our data driven approach
-- Perform data extraction, aggregation from multiple sources, includng Google Analytics / GoogleBigQuery
+- Perform data extraction, aggregation from multiple sources, including Google Analytics / GoogleBigQuery
 - Create confidence in our data by tests, automation, monitoring and neat visualizations

 ## Your Profile